opf/openproject/README.md

 You will have to configure both **OpenProject** and **Gitlab** for the integration to work.

 In case of **Docker** installation, follow the official OpenProject documentation [here](https://www.openproject.org/docs/installation-and-operations/installation/docker/#openproject-plugins).
+If for some reason the installation with Docker described in the official documentation does not work for you, you can try building your own docker image:
+* Clone from the Openproject Repo: `git clone https://github.com/opf/openproject.git --branch=stable/12 --depth=1 .`
+* Clone the plugin inside the modules folder: `git clone https://github.com/btey/openproject-gitlab-integration.git --depth=1 modules/gitlab_integration`
+* Apply the changes below in Gemfile.lock and Gemfile.modules (the same ones you would do in a manual install).
+* Build the container: `docker build -t openproject-docker --file=docker/prod/Dockerfile .`
+* Now run the image following the official documentation

 In case of [**manual**](https://www.openproject.org/docs/installation-and-operations/installation/manual/) installation, this plugin should be installed in the same place as the Github plugin that comes bundled with OpenProject.